 Arsenal and France striker Olivier Giroud always believed in himself

-Arsenal striker Olivier Giroud has claimed he always believed he would make it despite taking an unconventional route to stardom.
+Arsenal striker Olivier Giroud has claimed he always believed he would make it to the top of his profession.

 The France international scored an injury-time equaliser for his country against world and European champions Spain in midweek, emphasising his rise to the top of the game.